Gin08/Gesture-Recognition-module/README.md

 ## Acknowledgements

-I really thank all people who helped me in completing the project.
+I thank all people who helped me in completing the project.